DanielTakeshi/rl_algorithms/pg/README.md

 ![part02](figures/part_02.png?raw=true)

-And here are the averages of these, so I took the average of the three linear ones, and the three NN ones:
+And here are the averages of these, so I took the average of the four linear ones, and the four NN ones:

 ![part02_smoothed](figures/part_02_smooth.png?raw=true)

-It looks like the neural network one is actually good!
+Ack, is the NN even that much better?
+It looks like it can explain the variance slightly better (since, well, it *is* a neural network) but the performance is not noticeably better.
+Maybe the problem isn't hard enough?

 TODO for plotting and the actual code: